zognin/tp/docs/DeveloperGuide.md

 This is how the delete mechanism works in general:
 1. User enters a delete command.
-1. A relevant `DeleteXCommandParser`, where `X` is one of the entities parses the command to generate a `DeleteXCommand`
+1. A relevant `DeleteXCommandParser`, where `X` is one of the entities, parses the command to generate a `DeleteXCommand`
 1. The `DeleteXCommand` is executed.
 1. `Model` deletes the entity.
 1. `Storage` saves the changes.